 There is a charge for ferry transportation.
 Exceptions: Free rides for children under a certain age, IDNYC holders, military personnel, and select days/times for 2 of the ferry routes.
 Reduced fares are also available.
 Please consult the ferry fares.

-There are 4 ferry routes to choose from.
 The ferry routes arrive at different locations on the island.
 Please consult a visitor map.